p4wnsolo/p4nwsolo-gamepi20/README.md

 So I wouldn't expect GamePi20 to boot up when fully assembled - until you replace the stand-offs with something that won't cause a ground / shorting issue (such as M2.5x10mm screws).
 As long as you leave the stand-offs out of the picture (and put a strip of electrical tape on the back of the Pi, as mentioned in one of the steps below), GamePi20 should boot up.
 Just follow these steps:

-(Even if you don't have some screws to replace the stand-offs yet, you can still do MOST of the set-up process!)
+(Even if you don't have some screws to replace the stand-offs yet, you can - and SHOULD - still do MOST of the set-up process!
+The hardest part of this whole process is getting GamePi20 to work while it's inside the metal case, so you should do that first no matter what.
+Then by the time you get your M2.5x10mm screws, you just pop the GamePi20 faceplate & screws in, and you're ready to rock.)
 <ol>
  	<li>Start by flashing the RetroPie v4.4 SD Card Image File found here:  <a href="https://www.waveshare.com/wiki/GamePi20">https://www.waveshare.com/wiki/GamePi20</a>
 <ol>